shadopawn/admin-portal/Documentation/Deployment.md

 - It will ask if you want to "Terminate batch job (Y/N)?"
 - Press the "Y" key to stop the service

+## Errors

+- Most errors will be written to the console log when occured
+- Critical errors from the React app will be logged to the "debug.log" file found in the root of the directory of the admin-portal-web-app
+- The most critial errors would be from if firebase fails
+- Firebase errors could be found in "firestore-debug.log" file found in the root of the directory of the admin-portal-web-app

 ## Build Deployment to Github pages site

 - Open a terminal and navigate to the admin-portal-web-app folder that was cloned